roshantaneja/School_Notes/Chemistry Honours/Unit 4 - Combustion/11-28 - Unit 4 Lesson 7.md

 4. Let’s recall what we learned about bond-breaking and bond-forming.
 Think about a magnet coming together or being pulled apart.
 	1. Does bond breaking require or release energy?
+		Breaking bonds requires energy
 	2. Is breaking bonds endothermic or exothermic?
+		Breaking bonds is endothermic
 	3. Does bond making require or release energy?
+		Bond making releases energy because the particles have reached a lower state of energy by bonding.
 	4. Is forming bonds endothermic or exothermic?
+		Forming bonds is exothermic